 3. Sanibel Island

-Sanibel Island is one of our top vacation destinations.
+This is one of our top vacation destinations and Sanibel Island is a great place to retire if you're looking to purchase an investment property to use as an extra source of income during your golden years.
 Just like Fort Myers and others on this list, Sanibel Island can often be found on many “best beaches in Florida” lists.
 Sanibel and Captiva Islands are often discussed together because of their close proximity and similar characteristics.
 However, Sanibel Island has some important features that distinguish it from its neighbor island to the northwest.
 For one, it’s considered by many to be the shelling capital of the world.

 Sanibel Island is home to the Bailey-Matthews National Shell Museum.
 The museum is proud to make known that it’s “the only museum in the United States devoted solely to shells and mollusks.”
 The island’s reputation as a world-renowned shelling destination furthers the appeals to shelling enthusiasts around the world.
 The museum has a lot of useful information available if you’d like to learn more about the shell treasures you find while you’re here.
 Just keep in mind that it’s illegal to take any live shells from the beach.
 That includes live sand dollars, sea urchins and other animals you may not realize are alive.